 Cheap brake rotors don’t have OE cooling vanes

 Economy rotors usually don’t copy the OE cooling vane design because those designs are more costly to manufacture.
-Car makers use curved, pillar and arcuate van designs to force more air between the friction rings to remove more heat and improve braking.
+To cool more effectively, carmakers use curved, pillar and arcuate vane designs to force more air between the friction rings and improve braking.

-economy rotors aren’t curved like the factory or premium aftermarket rotors.
-That diminishes cooling even more. here’s the bottom line.
-Economy rotors won’t last as long as premium rotors.
-Your stopping distance will increase due to the extra heat.
+Economy rotors aren’t curved like the factory or premium aftermarket rotors.
+That diminishes cooling even more.
+Here’s the bottom line.
+Economy rotors won’t last as long as premium rotors and your stopping distance will increase due to the extra heat.

 Cheap brake rotors are made with cheaper raw materials.